35 Classic Airfoil Theory

 to an airfoil of chord

-and letting the generating circle in the conformal mapping differ only
+, and let the generating circle in the conformal mapping differ only

 are all

 .
-Substituting Eq.81 into Eq.
-80 and retaining the first non-vanishing terms gives the airfoil surface as
+Substituting Eq.
+103 into Eq.
+102 and retaining the first non-vanishing terms gives the airfoil surface as

-Because the geometric departure from a flat plate is now , the impermeability condition can be linearised on the reference line
+geometric deviation from a flat plate due to both camber and thickness.
+Because this deviation is small, the impermeability condition can be linearized on the flat reference line

-At this order, the exact mapping is no longer needed.
-The same velocity field is obtained by placing a bound vortex sheet on
+At this order, the exact mapping is no longer necessary if only the integrated aerodynamic values are required.
+The same surface velocity distribution is obtained by placing a bound vortex sheet along the reference line

 .
-Using the Biot–Savart for the induced normal velocity and equating it to Eq.
-83 produces the thin-airfoil singular integral equation
+Using the Biot-Savart law to compute the induced normal velocity and equating it to Eq.
+106 produces the thin-airfoil singular integral equation given by

 limit of the exact conformal-mapping solution.